An immersive, intensive street photography workshop – over a full weekend in London

 - The course will be held at a central London venue, easily accessible by train, tube or bus.

-- Any food and drinks in the pub will be your responsibility.
+- The cost of any food and drinks in the pub / cafe will be your responsibility.

 - Please bring comfortable shoes and warm / waterproof clothing.

 - We may use the London Underground during the course, so you will need an Oyster card or be prepared to purchase tube tickets.